mozayed007/University-Projects/README.md

-# Projects
+# University Projects
-Practical-Personal-Experience

-Some of projects either fully done by me or by a team I was a member of.
+Some of the Projects done during related academic courses learning period.